Triemeth/Monte_Carlo_Astros_R/README.md

 # Monte_Carlo_Astros_R

-Simulations of the Astros versus the Philies 2022 world series (From Sports Analytics Course)
+## Goal/Overview
+This project aims to simulate the 2022 world series between the Astros and Philies using the monto carlo method using R.